kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 ![A 3D rendering of a populated board was supposed to show here](https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/front_straight-on_SHLD1_see-through_with_notes.png) Note that I make no money when you order bare boards from any PCB fab house so I can keep the price for the DIYer as low as possible.

+<dl><dt>28 Sep 2019</dt></dl>Yesterday I finished building out one rigid main board and built out one flex board.
+I had much difficulty soldering down SMD components that I had the "wise" idea of laying out on the adhesive side of my Kapton flex prototype.
+I'll re-build the entire flex board today after my night's sleep and after I clean those SMD components with contaminated leads.
+Then I'll spend several hours examining the boards with loupe and microscope before applying power.
+Then I'll repair whatever build mistakes I made after which I'll know whether my design (sans wireless and SD Card) is all I hoped it would be.
+Wireless and SD Card operation may or may not work, but checking their operation is low priority for my time at this stage.

 <dl><dt>27 Sep 2019</dt></dl>I received 4 copies and am building out one of the flex board.
 I don't know why they sent 4 when they say 3, but I'm happy about it.
 I also had to order some components in the LDO circuit stage that I overlooked buying.
 I expect that order to arrive today.